 The dry areas are where an enlarger exposes your negative onto the paper.
 The wet area is where you process and wash your paper with chemicals.

 Here is all you need to know about how to build a darkroom.

 Printing your first black and white image is an experience you can’t explain.
 All the hard work and training has lead right to this point.

 Using expired film has become a very trendy and popular way to photograph for a few years now.
-This is because expired film presents colour shifts.
+This is because the expired film presents color shifts.

-The best thing about them is that there is no way of telling how much the colour has changed and shifted.
+These color shifts add those interesting filter effects and color tones.
+The best thing about them is that there is no way of telling how much the color has changed and shifted.

-A double exposure is a process of layering two images on top of each other.
-This can happen either in the photographing, developing or even the printing stage.
+Double exposure is a process of layering two images on top of each other.
+This can happen in either the photographing, developing, or even printing stage.

 DIY Film Photography

 If you are one of those awesome photographers that still shoots film, a light box is a necessary tool.

 A light box will help you look at your negatives closely.
 This is great for the preselection process before printing or scanning.
 It will save you time and money.